-1 Short title, application and commencement
+1 Short title, application

-- (1) This Act may be cited as the Marine Pollution Prevention Act 2002.
+- (1) This Act may be cited as the Marine Pollution Prevention Act.

 - (2) This Act shall apply to

 - (a) all vessels in Tongan waters;

 - (b) all Tongan vessels;

 - (c) all aircraft in or over Tongan territory;

-- (d) all Tongan aircraft; and - (e) all other potential sources of marine pollution incidents in Tongan territory. - (3) This Act shall come into force on a date to be proclaimed by His Majesty in Council.
+- (d) all Tongan aircraft; and

+- (e) all other potential sources of marine pollution incidents in Tongan territory.

-2 Interpretations
+2 Interpretation